fanq15/FewX/README.md

 ## TODO
+ - [ ] Add FSVOD and CPMask codes to this repo.
  - [ ] Add other dataset results to FSOD.
  - [ ] Add [CPMask](https://arxiv.org/abs/2007.12387) code with partially supervised instance segmentation, fully supervised instance segmentation and few-shot instance segmentation.